 Most commercial and industrial properties in New Zealand are sold under a sole agency agreement.

 Properties can also be marketed under a joint agency, where two real estate companies are appointed to sell the property, or a general agency where multiple agencies appointed.

 Our experience has shown that sole agencies generally work best for vendors because it reduces the risk of miscommunication and misunderstanding - better protecting the vendor’s interests.
-Joint or general agency appointments tend to involve a higher fee structure for a vendor, with particular gain in our view.
+Joint or general agency appointments tend to involve a higher fee structure for a vendor, with no particular gain in our view.

 Preparing your property for sale

 Bayleys will work in conjunction with the vendor to prepare this information, including a description of the property, location, tenant details and zoning.
-Vendors must also warrant that all required resource and code of compliance consents have been obtained for the property.
+Vendors must also warrant that all required resource and code compliance consents have been obtained for the property.